a5an0/bitcoin-wallet-airdrop/README.md

 Maybe!
 So far this repo is mostly text, some screen shots, and ~50 lines of shell :)
 I'm also exploring things like Hexawallet gift codes, lnurl-w and/or bolt12 offers, and other options.
 If you have ideas for better methods, feel free to cut an issue or submit a PR, would love to hear your perspective!

+#### What are some other options to explore, other than paper wallets?
+I think this whole space is ripe for exploration and innovation.
+I'd love thoughts and feedback from other folks!
+Some things that are on my list to try out for this problem:

+- Sats Card (https://getsatscard.com) - This is an appealing option because it works with mobile devices (over NFC, unlike an opendime), you can back up the keys to mitigate a loss scenario, it's still a physical token that's easy to hand out in a distribution center or door-to-door.
+A few questions that come to mind:
+  - what would a process look like (both for software and from a people-and-workflow) to bulk-load lots of these?
+  - Is there a practical limit on production capacity?
+  - Do we want to back-up keys in case of loss (I think so)?
+What's a good process for that?

+- Hexawallet gift codes (https://hexawallet.io/faq/) - Looks interesting because it's just a software code, which seems like it would make it easy to recover unspent funds without an elaborate backup setup, and doesn't require purchasing, transporting, and storing a lot of physical devices.
+Some questions that come to mind:
+  - How much custodial risk is there with unclaimed funds?
+Is there some amount of bitcoin that's just too much to trust spread across these codes?
+I think that once a gift code has been claimed, its now non-custodial.
+Is that the case?
+  - Is there a bulk creation mechanism, or would it make more sense to do it synchronously at distribution time?
+If its the latter, then there might be some liquidity management processes to be put in place to not plonk too big a stack onto individual workers phones.
+  - Are there any geographic restrictions?

+- Paper wallets but with LNURLw or Bolt12 withdrawl offers - Looks interesting because we can go straight to lightning, can do bulk loading
+  - Whats the best wallet to onboard people to?
+Does Muun support bolt12 (I dont think so)?
+Breez does a good job with lnurl, but is still in beta.
+Trying to get a ton of people through a Testflight install could be a challenge
+  - Need to make sure that there are either enough ways for people to spend their lightning (maybe more focus on p2p) or have completely invisible swaps (thus muun or breez)
+  - For lnurl, need to host a webserver somewhere.
+That's additional infra that has to be deployed, secured, maintained. ideally that process is turnkey.